SanzharMrz/NLP-papers/LLMs/Is DPO Superior to PPO for LLM Alignment? A Comprehensive Study.md

 - The authors identify critical factors for improving PPO, such as advantage normalization and large batch sizes, which significantly boost its performance.
 - Extensive experiments demonstrate that PPO consistently outperforms DPO across various RLHF tasks, including challenging code generation, where PPO achieves state-of-the-art results.

+So they assume that with the right enhancements, PPO can achieve better results in aligning LLMs

 # Background and related works

 ![image](https://github.com/user-attachments/assets/a32347a7-a8e6-4902-94c7-152e081c2c1d)